franciskershaw/slice-of-pie/README.md

 1. Within this repository, navigate to the Code button and copy the URL
 2. In your workspace, run a ` git clone ` command with the repository url.
-3. Install the requirments by running ` pip3 install -r requirements.txt `.
+3. Install the requirements by running ` pip3 install -r requirements.txt `.
 4. Set environment variables as per all previous steps when setting up AWS and deploying to Heroku.
 5. Migrate the models by running the following commands
     ```